crystal22/coder-yu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
 This is Junliang Yu, a third-year Ph.D. student of Computer Science at The University of Queensland.
 I am jointly supervised by [A/Prof. Hongzhi Yin](https://sites.google.com/view/hongzhi-yin/home), and [Prof. Zi (Helen) Huang](https://staff.itee.uq.edu.au/huang/).
 I received my Bachelor and Master degrees at Chongqing University.
-My research interests include recommender systems, social media analytics, deep learning on graphs, and self-supervised learning.
-My recent research mainly focuses on efficient and explainable self-supervised learning for recommendation.
+My research interests lie on recommender systems, social media analytics, deep learning on graphs, and self-supervised learning, with a particular focus on self-supervised recommendation.

 ## Latest News
-- [20/12/2021] One tutorial proposal on self-supervised recommendation accepted by WWW'22.
+- [20/12/2021] One tutorial proposal on self-supervised recommendation is accepted by WWW'22.
 - [01/09/2021] One co-authored paper on federated learning and recommendation is accepted by the VLDB Journal.
 - [08/08/2021] Two co-authored papers on self-supervised learning and group/session recommendation are accepted by CIKM'21
 - [17/05/2021] One paper on self-supervised learning and recommendation is accepted by KDD'21.